Assessments and Testing

 If students would like to learn more about how to understand their scores, get tips for preparing for the SAT or need assistance with their College Board account, they can come to the Ballard Counseling Center.
 BHS counselors are there to help.
 Contact Kelly Flanagan, College Career Specialist at email@example.com with any questions.

-The UW Women’s Center SAT Prep Course at the University of Washington is again sponsoring two SAT Prep class series, each preparing for the May or June SAT.
-The next series is April 6, 13, 20 or May 4, 11, 18 from 5:30 to 8:30pm at Savery Hall Room 136.
+The UW Women’s Center SAT Prep Course at the University of Washington is sponsoring a SAT Prep class series, preparing for the June SAT.
+The next series is May 4, 11, 18 from 5:30 to 8:30pm at Savery Hall Room 136.
 The cost is $150 (all materials are provided).
-See this SAT Prep Flyer and please contact the UW Women’s Center with any questions.
-Sign up at http://depts.washington.edu/womenctr/programs/lifelonglearning/
+Please contact the UW Women’s Center at http://depts.washington.edu/womenctr/programs/lifelonglearning/

 SAT and ACT Additional Testing Dates